eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

 warning  File ignored because of a matching ignore pattern.
 Use "--no-ignore" to override
 ```

 It is possible to filter out ignored files using ESLint `CLIEngine`.
-This was the main reasoning to reject the CLI flag idea during [TSC meeting in 2018](https://gitter.im/eslint/tsc-meetings/archives/2018/08/02).
-The commitee was only considering the use case of integrations.
+This was the main reason to reject the CLI flag idea during the [TSC meeting in 2018](https://gitter.im/eslint/tsc-meetings/archives/2018/08/02).
+The committee was only considering the use case of integrations.
 However, this problem affects end users as well.
-Lint-staged FAQ includes a section [how can I ignore files from .eslintignore](https://github.com/okonet/lint-staged#how-can-i-ignore-files-from-eslintignore), which suggests adding additional config file and using `CLIEngine.isPathIgnored` to filter out ignored files.
+The lint-staged FAQ includes a section on [how can I ignore files from .eslintignore](https://github.com/okonet/lint-staged#how-can-i-ignore-files-from-eslintignore), which suggests adding an additional config file and using `CLIEngine.isPathIgnored` to filter out ignored files.
 Having a CLI flag for this would improve the end-user experience.

-This RFC proposes a `--warn-ignored/--no-warn-ignored` CLI option, which would allow suppressing the warning.
+This RFC proposes a `--warn-ignored/--no-warn-ignored` CLI option, which would allow suppression of the warning.
 For example, with

 ```
 // .eslintignore